We support a range of SQL databases for message persistence such as

 If you have a JDBC database which we don't support then please let us know what JDBC driver string you're getting and drop us a note or raise an issue in our support database and we'll fix it pretty quickly.

-If you're database is not in the above list its normally a matter of tweaking the StatementProvider to ensure that the JDBCMessageStore uses the right flavour of SQL.
-So normally most databases support one of these providers...
+If your database is not in the above list it is normally a matter of tweaking the StatementProvider to ensure that the JDBCMessageStore uses the right flavour of SQL.
+So normally most databases support one of these providers…

 • org.activemq.store.jdbc.adapter.BlobJDBCAdapter